 CNRI / SCIENCE PHOTO LIBRARY CNRI / SCIENCE PHOTO LIBRARY CNRI / SCIENCE PHOTO LIBRARY CNRI / SCIENCE PHOTO LIBRARY

-False-colour transmission electron micrograph (TEM) showing a single AIDS (Acquired Immune Deficiency Syndrome) virus particle (green) budding from the plasma membrane of an infected T4 lymphocyte, a white blood cell.
-AIDS disables the immune system, rendering the victim liable to a number of fatal infections.
-The virus (designated HIV - Human Immunodeficiency Virus) enters the T4 cell where its genetic material (in the form of RNA) is translated into DNA, & may subvert the cell's DNA into making copies of the virus, which bud from the cell wall & destroy the host cell.
-Magnification: x37,800 at 35mm size.
+False-colour transmission electron micrograph (TEM) of a single AIDS (Acquired Immune Deficiency Syndrome) virus particle (roughly spherical, coloured red) budding from the plasma membrane of an infected T4 lymphocyte, a white blood cell.
+AIDS disables the immune system, rendering its victim liable to a number of fatal infections.
+The virus (designated HIV - Human Immunodeficiency Virus) enters the T-cell where its genetic material (RNA) is translated into DNA to subvert the host cell's DNA into producing viral progeny, which ultimately destroy the T-cell.
+Magnification: x37,800 at 35mm,x75,600 at 6x7cm.

 Model release not required.
 Property release not required.